NobitaNoobie/hrmsProject/hrmsApp/README.markdown

 1. Each model is represented by Python classes.
 2. These classes are written in the __hrmsApp/models.py__ file
 3. CAUTION: Naming standard: use lowercase letters and underscored to separate words, example, employee_id
-4. All schema fields are represented as objects of different Field classes.
+4. All schema fields are represented as objects of different Field classes(just like CharType etc).

 This model definition helps Django to:
 1. create a database table for this app